Request A Free Estimate

 When we treat carpenter ant infestations, we follow a step-by-step process:

-• First, we check around your building’s perimeter for foraging trails, especially in the direction of trees and shrubs.
+• We start by inspecting your building’s perimeter for foraging trails, especially in the direction of trees and shrubs.

-• Next, we locate indoor nests.
-To do that, we look for frass and listen for the ants using listening devices.
-We may use a sounding tool to gently tap suspect wood in order to elicit sounds to reveal the presence of nest cavities.
-Carpenter ants may form network of trails they follow throughout a structure.
+• Carpenter ants may form a network of trails that they’ll follow throughout a structure.
 They often use edge lines, the tops of electrical wires, and water pipes.
 We’ll examine these features.

-However large or entrenched your carpenter ant infestation, we have what it takes to remove it once and for all.
+However large or entrenched your carpenter ant infestation, we have what it takes to remove it and prevent its return.
+Contact Plunkett’s today!

 Control Process

 At Plunkett’s, our goal is to help you quickly, conveniently, and in the most cost-effective way.
-We make every effort to be with you asap, usually within a day or two.
+We make every effort to be with you as soon as possible, usually within a day or two.

-There are several common varieties of ants that are particularly likely to make pests of themselves around your home.
-Some of the most common examples of indoor pest ants Plunkett’s encounters frequently include:
+There are several common varieties of ants that are likely to become pests around your home.
+Some of the most common examples of pest ants Plunkett’s encounters include:

 Schedule Now